-students find it helpful to write out the lab experiment's procedure in their own words, SO it is a REQUIREMENT to do so in the notebook.
+Students find it helpful to write out the lab experiment's procedure in their own words, SO it is a REQUIREMENT to do so in the notebook.
 Students will have the printed experimental procedure to reference while completing each experiment.
-But, you must summarize exactly what you are doing in this section of the notebook for each experiment BEFORE coming to class to complete it.
+You must write out exactly what you are doing in this section of the notebook for each experiment BEFORE coming to lab.

-Note: Instructor and TA initial all above sections at the START of lab each week.
-It is the student's responsibility to get a notebook signed.
-If these sections are not initialed, heavy point deductions are applied according to the grading discussed earlier.
-Falsifying any initials will result in a zero (0) out of 200 points for the notebook score.
+Note: Instructor/TA initial all above sections at the START of lab each week when a NEW experiment is started.
+It is the student's responsibility to get notebook signed.
+If sections are not initialed, point deductions are applied according to the rubric.
+Falsifying initials will result in a zero (0) out of 145 pts.